General-Meow/LearningKotlin/README.md

 - You can manually define and customise the getters and setters straight after defining the property
 - Getters and setter methods are `get()` and `set(value)`
 - When defining a setter/getter, you must not refer to the property your getting/setting. this is because you'll cause a recursive call and cause a stack overload
+- To use a setter you simply refer to the property and set it with `=` e.g. `anObject.property = aValueYouWantToSet`

 ```kotlin
 class Food {